 Associate in Arts degree-seeking students entering Fall Term 2014 and thereafter will be required to demonstrate foreign language competency.
 For more information, consult an academic advisor.
-See also Foreign Language in the Graduation Requirements section on page 26.
+See also Foreign Language in the Graduation Requirements section.

 General Education Requirements for the Associate in Arts Degree